FletcherS7/FRC-Driver-Station-Connectivity-Script/README.md

 Disables all three Windows Firewalls (Public, Private, Domain).

 ### Enable Firewall rules to allow comms to the field network
-Firewall rules are created for the NI mDNS Responder and all the ports listed in the FMS White paper, Season Manual, and FTAA/CSA Troubleshooting.
+Firewall rules are created for the FRC Driver Station and NI mDNS Responder as well as all the ports listed in the FMS White paper, Season Manual, and FTAA/CSA Troubleshooting.
 This is done in case the computer has other firewall software.

 ### Stop Windows updates
 The Windows Update Service is stopped